jjordon237/Hocking-College-Cybersecurity-Playbook/about me.md

-                        New beginnings can happen.
-Take a chance, walk a new path.
+**New beginnings can happen anywhere.
+Take a chance, walk a new path.**

 "It takes 20 years to build a reputation and a few minutes of cyber-incident to ruin it." --Stephane Nappo